31 Minutos: Origins and foundation of Aplaplac

 The origins of 31 minutos date back to 1990, when its creators Álvaro Díaz and Pedro Peirano entered the Universidad de Chile to study journalism and met each other for the first time.
 At first, Díaz did not meet with Peirano nor was he interested in talking to him, but they got together to do some academic work, which led both of them to realize that they shared the same sense of humor and to become friends.
 The two met again in 1995, when they produced programs such as Plan Z and El Factor Humano for the Chilean television channel Rock & Pop.
 But, contrary to their expectations, neither production prospered.
 In addition, the channel ceased broadcasting on December 1, 1999, leaving both Peirano and Diaz unemployed.

 To get out of this situation, they founded the production company Aplaplac together with Juan Manuel Egaña.
-Initially, Aplaplac developed two programs: Sangre, sudor y lágrimas (Blood, Sweat and Tears), —a human-interest program bought by the sports channel PSN—, and Mira tú (Look at You), a cultural program produced with funds from the Consejo Nacional de Televisión in 2001 and broadcast by Televisión Nacional de Chile in 2002.
+Initially, Aplaplac developed two programs: Sangre, sudor y lágrimas (Blood, Sweat and Tears)—a human-interest program bought by the sports channel PSN—and Mira tú (Look at You), a cultural program produced with funds from the Consejo Nacional de Televisión in 2001 and broadcast by Televisión Nacional de Chile in 2002.

 Mira tú stood out for its quality and became the production company's letter of introduction, therefore Díaz, Peirano and Egaña applied for a second time to a CNTV competition fund in 2002, this time in the children's television category.
 The project presented was entitled El gabinete del Doctor Mojado (The Wet Doctor's Cabinet), and in it a fish was conducting a television program from a fishbowl.
 In one of its segments, a puppet reported on what was happening with the excrements in the treatment plants.
 Aplaplac won the contest and obtained funds to produce 21 episodes that would be broadcast on Televisión Nacional de Chile.
-The idea evolved into a puppet and marionette news show called "31 minutos" -—a name that originated from the contest rules, which mentioned that the projects had to last half an hour—.
+The idea evolved into a puppet and marionette news show called "31 minutos"—a name that originated from the contest rules, which mentioned that the projects had to last half an hour.
+Additionally, the series' name and logo parody that of 60 minutos, a controversial newscast broadcast by TVN between 1975 and 1988, that served as a propaganda medium for the Augusto Pinochet military dictatorship.
+The logo also takes elements from that of the American cable network CNN's.